isabelllinde/Option_pricing_using_SSVI_and_local_volatility_model/README.md

-# Option_pricing_using_SSVI_and_local_volatility_model
+# Option pricing using SSVI and local volatility model
 A group project for Object Oriented Programming with Applications course at the University of Edinburgh taken for Computational Applied Mathematics MSc.
 The C# program is focused on the local volatility model and the SSVI parametrization of the volatility surface.
+The program explores aspects of option pricing using the SSVI and local volatility model.
+The program includes the following functions:

+1. Call and Put prices from SSVI: Using the SSVI parametrisation class, the program obtains correct implied volatilities using Black–Scholes formula with this implied volatility to price European put and call options.

+2. Dupire SSVI Call/Put with Monte Carlo: Prices European put and call options in the SSVI local volatility framework using the Monte Carlo algorithm.

+3. Pricing Asian arithmetic option: Prices Asian arithmetic call / put options using the Monte Carlo algorithm.

+4. Pricing lookback option: Prices a “lookback option” using the Monte Carlo algorithm.

 # Contributors
 Isabell Linde<br/>